 I’ve been driving Ol’ Frank for almost eight years now and, blessed with the curiosity of others, have been able to tell his story more times than I can remember.

-In the early 1980s, my grandparents owned a gas station on Clyde Hill in Seattle.
+In the 1980s, my grandparents owned a gas station on Clyde Hill in Seattle.
 It was a family operation, employing my dad and uncles during their high school and early college years.
 The three of them worked at both the gas station and the attached mechanic’s shop.

 My grandmother kept the books while my grandfather conducted business.
 They treated everyone with kindness, which built them a foundation of returning faces, including some well-known figures like Bill Gates and Ken Griffey Jr.